-The five most abundant mobile invertebrates recorded at Wheeler North Reef in 2020 did not differ appreciably from those averaged over the previous 11 years.
-The brittle star Ophiothrix spiculata, has consistently been the most abundant species accounting for 54% of all mobile invertebrates counted in 2020, which is less than the 11-year average of 80% (Figure 5.2.16).
-Brittle stars commonly inhabit the holdfasts of giant kelp and the changes in the density of brittle stars at Wheeler North Reef has been associated with a corresponding decrease in the percent cover of kelp holdfasts (Figure.
-5.2.10).
-The cone snail Conus californicus, hermit crabs and the whelk Pteropurpura festiva have consistently been among the most abundant mobile invertebrates at Wheeler North Reef.
+The brittle star Ophiothrix spiculata, has consistently been the most abundant species of mobile invertebrate at Wheeler North Reef accounting for 50-90% of all mobile invertebrates since 2009 (Figure 5.2.23).
+Brittle stars commonly inhabit the holdfasts of giant kelp and the changes in the density of brittle stars at Wheeler North Reef has been associated with a corresponding decrease in the proportional cover of giant kelp holdfasts (Figure.
+5.2.14).
+Aside from brittle stars, hermit crabs, the cone snail Conus californicus, and the whelk Pteropurpura festiva have consistently been among the most abundant mobile invertebrates at Wheeler North Reef.
 Their densities have remained relatively constant over time, but their proportional abundance has shifted with fluctuations in the densities of brittle stars.
-Collectively these four species accounted for 82% of all mobile invertebrates recorded in 2020, which is ~10% less than their average during the previous 11 years.
+Collectively these four species accounted for 80% of all mobile invertebrates recorded in 2021 (n = 84 species), which is ~10% less than their average during the previous 11 years (2009 -2019).